-Attitudes toward children in Nazi Germany were derived mainly from Adolf Hitler.
-Even during his early years as NSDAP leader, when leading the nation was a distant dream, Hitler placed great emphasis on the importance of children.
+Ideas and attitudes toward children in Nazi Germany came chiefly from Adolf Hitler.
+Even in his early years as Nazi Party leader, when leading the nation was a distant dream, Hitler placed great emphasis on the importance of children.
 Unlike other political leaders, Hitler did not disregard young people or underestimate their political value.
 His vision of an enduring Third Reich was based not just on the loyalty and obedience of adults, but also of their offspring.
 Hitler wanted the National Socialist movement to appeal to all levels of society, including the young.
 He also wanted to provide children in Nazi Germany with a sense of purpose, achievement and community, something that was conspicuously absent during his own listless childhood.
 Finally and perhaps most importantly, Hitler’s youth policies aimed at filling the minds of young Germans with ideas about racial purity, Aryan supremacy, German expansion and future military conquests.
 In 1933 Hitler wrote of Nazi policy:

 “My program for educating youth is hard … weakness must be hammered away.
 In my castles of the Teutonic Order, a new youth will grow up, before which the world will tremble.
 I want a brutal, domineering, fearless and cruel youth.
 Youth must be all that.
 It must bear pain.
 There must be nothing weak and gentle about it.
 The free, splendid beast of prey must once again flash from its eyes…That is how I will eradicate thousands of years of human domestication…That is how I will create the New Order.”